anurag0013/PyGIP/README.md

 2. **Implement the `defense()` Method**:
-   Override the abstract `defense()` method with your attack logic, and return a dict of results.
+   Override the abstract `defense()` method with your defense logic, and return a dict of results.
 For example:

 ```python
 class MyCustomDefense(BaseDefense):